1. Compression test

 4. Torsion test

-For plastic materials, the fracture surface is perpendicular to the axis of the test piece, and the fracture surface is flat with whirling plastic deformation traces.
+Torsion testing is effective in differentiating between normal and cutoff fracture modes in materials.
+For plastic materials, the fracture surface is perpendicular to the axis of the specimen and exhibits a flat surface with plastic deformation traces in a swirling pattern.

 4.2 Application of torsion test

-Torsion test can be used to measure all mechanical property indexes of shear deformation and fracture of plastic and brittle materials, and it has advantages that other mechanical property test methods cannot compare.
+The torsion test can be utilized to determine all mechanical property indices related to shear deformation and fracture of both plastic and brittle materials.
+It possesses advantages that cannot be matched by other methods of mechanical property testing.

 Torsional fracture morphology